-How to Store Dill
+Where to Buy Dill

 Dill doesn't keep much of its flavor if you dry it, but it freezes well.
 A good way to freeze it is to put the leaves in a blender or food processor.
 Pulse to finely chop the leaves and then add just enough water to just turn the chopped leaves into a paste.
 Spoon the paste into an ice cube tray, freeze, transfer the resulting cubes to a sealable plastic bag, and store in the freezer.
 Then add a dill ice cube anytime you want a burst of fresh dill flavor to soups or stews.